-She pulled the stake free, brandished it.
+She pulled the stake free and brandished it.
 "I'll do it."

 "Do it then.
 End this.
 It's torment.
 End it now."
 His eyes locked with hers for a moment then he turned and offered her his back.
 "Do it."

-The stake trembled in her hand for several seconds, then with a vicious cry she let it fall to the ground and pushed him savagely off the roof.
+The stake trembled in her hand for several seconds, then with a vicious cry she let it fall to the floor and pushed him savagely off the roof.

 He landed unhurt on the grass.

 He laughed and blew her a kiss.
 "I love you, Slayer."